MockingbirdME/game_md/magic/arcane_powers.md

     * (3+) - one object/character is more difficult to see/hear/smell/etc. Target one object and choose one sense all characters get X penalty dice to perceive that character/object with the chosen sense.
 The mage may spend 2 additional successes to add an additional sense or penalty die to the effect.
 * Quick Cast - spell, free for all mages, all mages
     * (1) - reduce the turn requirement to cast this spell to zero, all other actions taken this round receive one penalty die.
-* Purify Water - touch, water, all mages
+* Purify Water - short, water, all mages
     * (1+) - purify X liters of water plus one for each additional success spent.
 Additional successes may be spent to change water based liquids to pure water: wine cost 2 successes, liquor 3, 4 for ink, etc.
 * Reduce Cost - spell, all learned mages, learned mages only
     * (+) - reduce the arcane dues suffered by the casting of the spell by the number of successes spent on this power for each success spent on it.
 This reduction can never reduce the arcane dues below 3.
 All instances of this power in a spell must be before any gate.
-* Relocate - touch, space, all mages
+* Relocate - close, space, all mages
     * (3+) - target object of up to X times 10 pounds that is not held by a character can be relocated up to X meters.
 Additional successes can be spent to increase the weight of the object by up to 10lbs each.
 For each half of the weight (minimum 1 lb) the target object is the range may be extended by X meters.
 This effect can not cause the target to relocate to within another object/character.
     * (3+) - target character with up to combined body and size attributes of X may be relocated by up to X meters.
 The target’s combined stats may be reduced for this calculation by one for each additional success spent; a caster targeting himself may choose to reduce his body stat to 1 for the purposes of this effect.
 This effect can not cause the target to relocate to within another object/character.
 * Resist Shock - touch, lightning, all mages
     * (1+) - increase the target’s lightning resistance by X plus one per additional success spent.
 * Resist Temperature - touch, cold or fire, all mages
     * (1+) - increase the target’s cold or fire resistance by X plus one per additional success spent.
-* Selective Perception - medium, mind or perception, all mages
+* Selective Perception - short, mind or perception, all mages
     * (1+) - target a character, the difficulty to affect them is equal to 1+ their mind or perception stat depending on which arcane theme the character gets this power from or his choice if he has the power by itself.
 The targeted character suffers X penalty dice to perception checks  with one sense against one item (character, specific smell, bag of gold, etc.) this may cause the character to make checks when they would not normally be needed.
 Additional successes may be spent to add an additional sense or penalty die to this effect.
 * Sense Health - short, healing, all mages
     * Diagnose (4+) - gain X bonus dice to a medical diagnostic skill check on one target character, this check may reveal illnesses, injuries, or conditions otherwise not testable for by a standard examination such as a healed fracture, non-symptomatic carrier of a disease, or weather or not the character is pregnant.
 Additional successes can be used to find out additional information about the character’s health that was initially found during the diagnostics, for each success used in this way ask the GM one simple question about a diagnosed item (ex: how old is the fracture?
 How is the disease spread?
 Is it a boy or girl?) .